russross/blackfriday/mmark2rfc.md

 * Quote
 * ...

-For all other elements they are ignored.
+For all other elements they are ignored, but not disgarded.
+This means they will be applied to the next element that does use the IALs.

 # Lists